Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 (vii) Several nucleotides can be joined to form a polynucleotide chain.

-Molecular Basis of Inheritance class 12 notes, says that in the case of RNA, every nucleotide residue has an additional—OH group present at 2-position in the ribose.
+In the case of RNA, every nucleotide residue has an additional—OH group present at the 2-position in the ribose.
 Also, the uracil is found at the place of thymine (5-methyl uracil).

-(i) Friedrich Meischer in 1869, first identified DNA as an acidic substance present in the nucleus and named it as ‘nuclein’.
+(i) Friedrich Miescher in 1869, first identified DNA as an acidic substance present in the nucleus and named it ‘nuclein’.

-(ii) James Watson and Francis Crick, proposed a very simple double helix model for the structure of DNA in 1953 based on X-ray diffraction data.
+(ii) James Watson and Francis Crick proposed a very simple double helix model of DNA in 1953, based on X-ray diffraction data.

-(iii) Erwin Chargaff proposed that for a double-stranded DNA, the ratios between adenine and thymine and guanine and cytosine are constant and equals to one.
+(iii) Erwin Chargaff proposed that for a double-stranded DNA, the ratios between adenine and thymine and guanine and cytosine are constant and equal to one.

 (i) DNA is a long polymer of deoxyribonucleotides.
 It is made up of two polynucleotide chains, where the backbone is constituted by sugar-phosphate and the bases project inside.

-Histones: They are organized to form a unit of eight molecules called histone octamer.
+- They are organized to form a unit of eight molecules called a histone octamer.
 The negatively charged DNA is wrapped around the positively charged histone octamer to form a structure called a nucleosome.
 A typical nucleosome contains 200 bp of DNA helix.

-NCERT Class 12 Biology Chapter 6 Notes: Nucleosomes constitute the repeating unit of a structure in nucleus called chromatin (thread-like stained structure).
-Under electron microscope, the nucleosomes in chromatin can be seen as beads-on-string.
-This structure in chromatin is packaged to form chromatin fibres that further coils and condense to form chromosomes at metaphase stage.
+- Nucleosomes constitute the repeating unit of a structure in the nucleus called chromatin (a thread-like stained structure).
+Under an electron microscope, the nucleosomes in chromatin can be seen as beads-on-string.
+This structure in chromatin is packaged to form chromatin fibres that further coil and condense to form chromosomes at the metaphase stage.

-The packaging of chromatin at higher level requires additional set of proteins which are collectively called Non-Histone Chromosomal (NHC) proteins.
+- The packaging of chromatin at a higher level requires an additional set of proteins, which are collectively called Non-Histone Chromosomal (NHC) proteins.

-CBSE class 12 Biology chapter 6 notes, says that in a nucleus, some regions of chromatin are loosely packed (stains light) called euchromatin (transcriptionally active chromatin).
-In some regions, chromatin is densely packed (stains dark) called heterochromatin (inactive chromatin).
+- In a nucleus, some regions of chromatin are loosely packed (stain lightly) and are called euchromatin (transcriptionally active chromatin).
+In some regions, chromatin is densely packed (stains dark) and is called heterochromatin (inactive chromatin).

-Alfred Hershey and Martha Chase (1952) gave unequivocal proof that DNA is the genetic material.
+Hershey and Chase's experiment (1952) gave unequivocal proof that DNA is the genetic material.

-In this experiments, bacteriophages (viruses that infect bacteria) were used.
-They grew some viruses on a medium that contained radioactive phosphorus and some others on sulfur containing radioactive medium.
+- In these experiments, bacteriophages (viruses that infect bacteria) were used.
+They grew some viruses on a medium that contained radioactive phosphorus and some others on a medium containing radioactive sulphur.

 Hence, it proved that DNA is a genetic material that is passed from virus to bacteria.